James Hopper (writer): Early life, education, and college football career

 Hopper was born on July 23, 1876, in Paris, France, to John Joseph Hopper, a native of Ireland, and his wife, Victoire Blanche Lefebvre.
 He attended schooling in Paris and later immigrated to the United States with his mother to California, where he completed his preliminary education.

 Hopper graduated from the University of California, Berkeley with the class of 1898.
 While at Berkeley, he played football and first as an end and later at quarterback.
 He completed law school at the Hastings Law School.
 He passed the state bar examination but never practiced law.
 Instead he worked as a reporter on the San Francisco Chronicle, and was on the staff of The Wave, a literary San Francisco weekly.

 In 1900, Hopper was hired to coach football at Nevada State University—now known as the University of Nevada, Reno.
 He led the 1900 Nevada State Sagebrushers football team to a record of 4–2–1 including a win over Stanford.

-Hopper married Mattie E. Leonard on September 21, 1901, at the San Francisco residence of her father, Joseph E. Leonard, and mother.
+Hopper married Mattie E. Leonard on September 21, 1901, at her father's San Francisco residence, Joseph E. Leonard, and her mother.
 The coupled honeymooned to Southern California.